Post

 Adam Terlson: Building Production-Grade Agents

 Adam framed agentic systems with a “triforce”: outcomes, enablement, and execution, all wrapped with assurances.
-Two ideas stuck:

 • Treat specs as living contracts that evolve with the agent.
 Pair them with a “golden path” platform so teams can move fast without rewriting the basics.